turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-Since we really are simply animating all the animatable properties here, we can write it a more consise way by setting the `transition-property` to `all`:
+Since we really are simply animating all the animatable properties here, we can write it a more concise way by setting the `transition-property` to `all`:

 ```css
 div {